-- All indicators of influenza and ILI activity increased except the rate of ILI-related presentations to EDs which remained stable in the past week. - Influenza notifications to the Department of Health remained stable but in the higher range of values usually reported at this time of year.
-Respiratory syncytial virus (RSV) notifications decreased. - Excluding SARS-CoV-2, non-influenza respiratory virus detections at PathWest Laboratory Medicine (PathWest) increased in the past week. - COVID-19 notifications increased by 6% to 767 cases in the past week.
+- All indicators of influenza and ILI activity decreased in the past week. - Influenza notifications to the Department of Health decreased but remained in the higher range of values usually reported at this time of year.
+Respiratory syncytial virus (RSV) notifications decreased. - Non-influenza respiratory virus detections at PathWest Laboratory Medicine (PathWest) decreased in the past week. - COVID-19 notifications remained stable with 604 cases in the past week.
 See COVID-19 Weekly surveillance report (health.wa.gov.au)